 Design, Functionality & Features

-One of my favourite details: both zipper pulls are stamped with the Elleme name in small, clean lettering.
-It is a subtle branding touch that feels elevated without being showy — exactly what you want from a quiet luxury handbag.
+One of my favorite details: both zipper pulls are stamped with the Elleme name in small, clean lettering.
+It is a subtle branding touch that feels elevated yet inconspicuous.
+This is exactly the kind of detail you’d want from a quiet luxury handbag.

-The gold hardware is weighty and solid — not the kind that starts to look dull or scratched after a few wears.
+The gold hardware is weighty and solid, not the kind that starts to look dull or scratched after a few wears.
 The zipper pulls glide effortlessly, and after months of regular wear, the leather has only gotten better.
-No shape loss, no wear issues.
-It has held up impeccably.
+No shape loss and no wear issues.
+Just a beautiful bag that has held up impeccably.

 What Fits Inside the Trousse

-The Trousse is deceptively spacious.
-The boxy shape and double-zip construction means the interior opens up fully and is very easy to organise.
-I created a full TikTok on exactly what I fit inside — watch it below!
+What you may not know upon first glance is that the Trousse is deceptively spacious.
+The boxy shape and double-zip construction means the interior opens up fully.
+I have a vide on exactly what I fit inside, watch it below!

 In short: this bag fits far more than it looks like it should.
-I can comfortably carry my LV card wallet, a Dior beauty pouch, my MagSafe charger, a comb, my keys, and my YSL sunglasses case — and it closes easily without looking overstuffed.
+I can comfortably carry my LV card wallet, AirPods, a Dior beauty pouch, my MagSafe charger, a comb, my keys, and my YSL sunglasses case.
+The bag closes so easily without looking overstuffed!

 Pros & Cons of the Trousse bag